ProzorroUKR/prozorro-docs/docs/source/planning/tutorial.rst

 .. include:: tutorial/tender-from-plan-validation.http
    :code:

-There are two of them:
+There are three of them:

     * procurementMethodType
+    * procuringEntity.identifier - matching id and scheme with the same fields in tender data
     * classification.id  - matching with tender item classification codes using first 4 digits (``336`` is exception)

 A successful example looks like this: